 Milk Frothing – 4/5

-With the 1.8 liter boiler, the Rocket Giotto Evoluzione R has ample steam pressure and recovers rapidly.
+With the 1.8 litre boiler, the Evoluzione R has ample steam pressure and recovers rapidly.
 In tests, it takes about 16 seconds to steam 6 oz of milk to a standard 140 ℉ using the included 2-hole tip on the steam wand.

 This is an excellent rate; it’s slow enough not to intimidate the novice barista but fast enough to churn out rapid lattes.